townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       :term:`traversing <traversal>` through all
       :term:`elements <element>` in the container.

+   kd tree
+      :to-term: discriminator :label: uses

+      A :term:`spatial data structure` that uses a binary tree to store a collection of data records based on their (point) location in space.
+      It uses the concept of a :term:`discriminator` at each level to decide which single component of the
+      :term:`multi-dimensional search key` to branch on at that level.
+      It uses a :term:`key-space decomposition`, meaning that all data records in the left subtree of a node have a value on the corresponding discriminator that is less than that of the node, while all data records in the right subtree have a greater value.

    key
+      :to-term: key space :label: has

       A field or part of a larger record used to represent that record for the purpose of searching or comparing.

+   key sort
+      :to-term: key :label: uses

+      Any sorting operation applied to a collection of :term:`key-value pairs <key-value pair>` where the value in this case is a :term:`reference` to a complete record (that is, a pointer to the record in memory or a position for a record on disk).
+      This is in contrast to a sorting operation that works directly on a collection of records.
+      The intention is that the collection of key-value pairs is far smaller than the collection of records themselves.
+      As such, this might allow for an :term:`internal sort` when sorting the records directly would require an :term:`external sort`.
+      The collection of key-value pairs can also act as an :term:`index <indexing>`.

+   key space
+      The range of values that a :term:`key` value may take on.

+   key-space decomposition
+      :to-term: object-space decomposition :label: type
+      :to-term: image-space decomposition :label: type

+      The idea that the range for a :term:`search key` will be split into pieces.
+      There are two general approaches to this:
+      :term:`object-space decomposition` and
+      :term:`image-space decomposition`.

    key-value pair
       A standard solution for solving the problem of how to relate a